mena-rizkalla/Chat-App/README.md

 - **🔒 Authentication**: Secure user sign-up and login using Firebase Authentication.
 Includes a "Forgot Password" flow.
 - **👤 User Directory**: Browse a list of all registered users to start new conversations.
 - **💬 Private & Global Chat**: Engage in one-on-one private messaging or join the public global chat room.
-- **🤖 AI Chat**: Have a conversation with Google's Gemini, integrated directly into the app.
+- **🤖 AI Chat & Smart Replies**: Have a conversation with Google's Gemini API and get AI-powered reply suggestions in your private chats.
+- **✍️ Full Message Control**:
+    - **Edit & Delete**: Easily correct typos or remove messages you've sent.
+    - **Reply to Message**: Swipe on any message to reply directly, providing context to your conversations.
-- **😍 Message Reactions**: React to messages with emojis (❤️, 👍, 😂, 😢, 😠).
+    - **Message Reactions**: React to messages with emojis (❤️, 👍, 😂, 😢, 😠).
+ - **👀 Real-time Presence**:
+      - **Typing Indicators**: See when the other user is typing in real-time.
+      - **Read Receipts**: Know when your messages have been seen with a double-check mark system (✔️✔️).
 - **🎨 Modern UI**: A beautiful and responsive UI built with Jetpack Compose and Material 3, supporting both light and dark themes.
 - **🚀 Real-time Communication**: Messages and reactions appear instantly thanks to Firebase Firestore's real-time listeners.
 - **✨ Fluid Animations**: Smooth and fluid animations for message appearance and UI transitions, enhancing the user experience.